morganxf/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Supports an array of values separated by comma or specified via multiple flags.
   -retentionPeriod value
      Data with timestamps outside the retentionPeriod is automatically deleted.
 See also -retentionFilter The following optional suffixes are supported: h (hour), d (day), w (week), y (year).
-If suffix isn't set, then the duration is counted in months (default 1).
-The minimum retentionPeriod is 24h or 1d.
+The minimum retention period is 24h or 1d.
+If suffix isn't set, then the duration is counted in months (default 1)
   -retentionTimezoneOffset duration
      The offset for performing indexdb rotation.
 If set to 0, then the indexdb rotation is performed at 4am UTC time per each -retentionPeriod.
 If set to 2h, then the indexdb rotation is performed at 4am EET time (the timezone with +2h offset)
   -rpc.disableCompression